Zibx/tg-2019-contest/readme.md

 - chart, graphic - colored segmented line
 - switch - checkbox (input control with two states)
-- dot - data item that can be drawn [x, y]
+- dot - minimal amount of data (item that can be drawn) [time, value] [x, y]
-- row - one data // TODO
+- row - all dots of the same group ordered by date
-- time granule - slice of row data.
-An array of dots in some time period
+- granule - slice of row - an array of dots in some time period

 ### 1) Make a plan of features